robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 1. Returns have fat tails.
 1. Returns become more Gaussian on higher time frames and less Gaussian on lower time frame.

 I want to show you why these three properties actually make sense, even if we cannot prove that they are true.
 I’ll explain the first property based on the definition of a Gaussian distribution.
-The second and third can be proven if some intuitive assumptions are made.
+The second and third can be shown if some intuitive assumptions are made.

 I’ll start by breaking down the Gaussian distribution.